clalancette/pycdlib/docs/design.md

 ## Goals

-* A library to interact with optical disk filesystems.
+* A pure Python library to interact with optical disk filesystems.
 * Support for reading, writing (mastering), and introspecting optical disk filesystems.
+* Support for all of the common optical disk filesystems and their extensions.
+* Compatibility with the large corpus of existing ISOs (this implies reading ISOs that violate the standards).
 * Relatively simple API.
 * Python 2 and Python 3 compatibility.
 * Expansive test coverage.